BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### Control Group ((Control_Group_Petitalot_ENIGMA_BRCA12_Functional_Assays))
     Indicates whether the variant was part of a control group of either causal or neutral variants
 * #### Result ((Result_Petitalot_ENIGMA_BRCA12_Functional_Assays))
-    Authors' overall interpretation of the functional impact of the variant, taking into consideration all of the individual assay results.
+    Authors' overall report on the functional impact of the variant, taking into consideration all of the individual assay results.
 ----
 #### Bouwman et al, 2013